-Allows a person who can hear but who has very limited or no speech capability to make and receive phone calls.
-Using HCO relay and a specially designed telephone with a text display, an HCO user can listen directly to the voice of the other person on the call and type his/her response to the CA, who voices the response to the other person.
+HCO allows a person who can hear but who has very limited or no speech capability to make and receive phone calls.
+Using HCO relay and a specially designed telephone with a text display, an HCO user can listen directly to the voice of the other person on the call and type his/her response to the relay communications assistant, who voices the response to the other person.
 To use HCO relay you must have a TTY and a telephone.

 This enhanced relay feature offers you more control and allows for interactive conversation without the use of “GA” (go ahead) instructions.
 You can respond in real time, and even interrupt, rather than wait for the other party to say “GA.”